-The ID should either be a six character sequence of digits and upper case letters, e.g., 0100A5, or a pattern matching the iolog_file option in the sudoers file.
+The ID should either be a six character sequence of digits and upper case letters, e.g., 0100A5, a pattern matching the iolog_file option in the sudoers file, or a path name.
+Path names may be relative to the iolog_dir option in the sudoers file (unless overridden by the -d option) or fully qualified, beginning with a '/' character.
 When a command is run via sudo with log_output enabled in the sudoers file, a TSID=ID string is logged via syslog or to the sudo log file.
 The ID may also be determined using sudoreplay's list mode.